• Skip to content

 Taking care when your child eats away from home

 Eating out is an important social activity that your child can still enjoy.
-But you and your child need to take extra care so that your child doesn’t mistakenly eat any foods with gluten.
+But you and your child need to take extra care so that your child doesn’t mistakenly eat foods with gluten.

 Many restaurants flag gluten-free items on their menus.
 But it’s still a good idea to let staff know that your child can eat only gluten-free food.

-It’s also good idea to let your child’s preschool or school know that your child can’t have any foods with gluten.
+It’s also good idea to let your child’s preschool or school know that your child can’t have foods with gluten.

 Looking for gluten-free alternatives